 He is the author of two full-length volumes of poetry, Rain Season (Picaro Press, 2013) and The Other Flesh (UWA Publishing, 2019).
-His third collection Ghost Poetry is forthcoming.
+His third collection Ghost Poetry is forthcoming from Upswell Publishing.

-His first album of spoken word recordings Horse Songs is due for release in 2023.
+His first album of spoken word recordings Horse Songs is also forthcoming.

-Robert Adamson, one of Australia’s leading poets and editors, has noted that Coburn’s poems “come from tough experiences, yet are created with a muscular craft that glows with alert intelligence”.
+Robert Adamson has noted that Coburn’s poems “come from tough experiences, yet are created with a muscular craft that glows with alert intelligence”.

-Coburn has given featured readings at The Wheeler’s Centre and La Mama Poetica and has appeared as a guest at literary festivals such as the Sydney Writers Festival, Canberra Writers Festival and Perth Poetry Festival.
+Coburn has given featured readings at The Wheeler’s Centre and La Mama Poetica and has appeared as a guest at literary festivals such as the Sydney Writers Festival, Canberra Writers Festival, Newcastle Writers Festival and Perth Poetry Festival.

-Outside of poetry, his greatest passions include all things Gothic, Horror, Country and Western, Rodeo, Batman, Black Metal, Film and Bob Dylan.
+His greatest passions include all things Gothic, Horror, Country and Western, Rodeo, Batman, Black Metal, Bob Dylan and Shakespeare.

 Author photo by Ironbark Photography